thoth-industries/instaluvy/aura_guidelines/class_A.md

 # infractions
 Please politely provide infractors a link to this document.
+But otherwise please stay out of arguments.

 ____________________________________________________________